tomraberttamson/Bromite_FilterListIR/README.md

 This list of ad blockers is designed for Iranian and Persian language sites.

-Change the default filters URL from Settings -> AdBlock settings and specify a valid URL for the filters file.
+Change the default filters URL from Settings -> AdBlock settings and specify {https://github.com/tomraberttamson/Bromite_FilterListIR/releases/latest/download/bromite-edit.dat} for the filters file.

 Orginal Post Is [filtrite](https://github.com/tomraberttamson/filtrite).